ttvand/ttvand.github.io/_posts/2016-07-09-Winning approach of the Facebook V Kaggle competition.md

-I look forward to your comments and suggestions!
+I look forward to your comments and suggestions.